jeswin/retransmit-documentation/docs/prism/caching.md

 ### In-Memory and Redis Cache

 For production, you should always be using redis for storing state.
-In-state exists only for development workflows.
+In-memory state exists primarily for development workflows.
 The default is in-memory state.

 To store application state in redis: